 Medicare Has Resulted in Increased Medical StandardsWith the creation of Medicaid and Medicare, Congress created a set of standards for hospital enrollment in the programs.
 As time went on, the government became more involved in overseeing these standards and now requires public reporting on things such as hospital infection rates and readmissions.

 In 2020, Medicare spending was projected to be $858.5 billion.
 That number isn’t expected to get smaller, with CMS estimating that it will increase to over $1 trillion by the end of the decade.4

 Hospital Stays Can Be High in Cost

 Even for those enrolled in Medicare, hospital stays can still be costly, easily running into the thousands.5 Many people enrolled in Medicare experience unnecessary hospitalizations.
 This places an increased burden on hospitals, which can then increase the prices across the board for all patients.

 Additionally, because many Medicare enrollees are in a low-income bracket, they can’t afford these stays, placing a crushing burden on them and putting the hospital in a difficult spot.

-While Medicare certainly helps those who are struggling medically, it also creates a significant strain on the overall healthcare system in the United States.
+While Medicare can help those who are struggling medically, it can also create a significant strain on the overall healthcare system in the United States.

-In 2014, an astonishing 38% of Medicare funds came from payroll taxes.
-With the current Medicare tax rate set at 2.9% (split between employers and employees) — and an additional 0.9% for those making more than $200,000 — this represents a significant amount of money coming out of each paycheck.
+A portion of Medicare funds come from payroll taxes.
+With the current Medicare tax rate set at 2.9% (split between employers and employees) — and an additional 0.9% or those making more than $200,000 — this represents a significant amount of money coming out of each paycheck.6

-When enrolling in an insurance plan, your best bet is to do plenty of research.
-Find out what’s available and what benefits are offered.
-You may be able to get a better, equally affordable plan through a private insurance company.
+When applying for a Medicare plan, your best bet is to do plenty of research.
+Find out what’s available and what benefits are offered by comparing plans with HealthMarkets.
+You may be able to get a better health plan through a private insurance company.